 Diagnosis of this rare disorder can be daunting and overwhelming for family members, which is why organisations such as the Angelman Syndrome Association Australia (ASAA) have been created and are so important.

 The ASAA was established in 1993 with a mission to support, educate and advocate for families affected by Angelman Syndrome.
-It’s run by a committee of volunteers who have family members with AS.
+It’s run by a committee of volunteers who have family members with Angelman Syndrome.
 Since its inception, the ASAA has established national, regional and local support systems that connect AS families together, providing local advice, advocacy and raising awareness about AS in the wider Australian community.

 Whilst the symptoms of Angelman Syndrome are severe, those affected typically have a playful and happy nature and love interacting with others.
 While there is currently no cure for Angelman Syndrome, there are many treatments available to ensure these resilient sufferers can live happy and fulfilled lives.